yihui/hugo-xmin/exampleSite/content/about.md

 When I started writing this theme, I asked myself, "_What if I just write from scratch?_" No Bootstrap.
 No Normalize.css.
 I don't care about IE (life could be so much easier without IE) or inconsistencies among browsers (for personal websites).
 As long as the theme looks okay in Chrome, Firefox, and Safari, I'm done.
 Thanks to the simplicity of Markdown, you cannot really produce very complicated HTML, and I think styling the HTML output from Markdown is much simpler than general HTML documents.
 For example, I do not need to care much about form elements like textareas or buttons.

-After I finished this theme, I started to wonder why I'd need `normalize.css` at all (it sounds like a religious belief).
+After I finished this theme, I started to wonder why I'd need `normalize.css` at all.
 The default appearance of modern browsers actually looks pretty good in my eyes, after I tweak the typeface a little bit.

 Compared to inconsistencies across browsers, I care much more about these properties of HTML elements: